-The maximum sale price of the housing units cannot exceed \$175,000 for initial occupancy after the credit/s for CDBG-DR construction assistance is applied to reduce the borrower's purchase amount from the appraised value to the lesser of \$175,000 or the developer-determined lower price.
-This figure affords the widest available opportunities for LMI households to purchase the housing units while, coupled with program housing construction offsets, still allow for the construction of high-quality housing exceeding the sale price in value.
-For instance, a developer could still retain a similar margin on a \$275,000 home if requesting the full \$100,000 in housing construction offsets available through this program.
+The maximum rental price of the housing units cannot exceed the 65% HOME rent limits for the county in which the rental unit is located, minus the utility allowance as calculated annually by the local housing authority.
+This figure affords the widest available opportunities for LMI households to rent the housing units while, coupled with program construction offsets, still allow for the construction of high-quality housing exceeding the sale price in value.